Do it yourself plugin refills – Do they work?

 If you’re still asking yourself if this is something you should try at home, you should be aware of some of the dangers.
 You should not come in contact with many concentrated scented oils.
 These oils may cause irritation or an allergic reaction.
 Safety eyewear and gloves should be worn as a precaution whenever handling scented oils.

-Even with talented chemist, perfumer and aromist, creating scented oil refills can be very challenging.
+Even with talented chemists, and perfumers creating scented oil refills can be very challenging.
 For many of our "passing" approved scented oil blends we tested and failed 30 or more formulations.